HakimJr17/Football_Club_Management_System/football_system/football_club/progress.md

 --> I have also updated the models.py file
     --> in the Equipment model (added a new as one of the choices)

+August 23rd 2025
+--> Added rest_framework as one of the INSTALLED APPS in the project level settings.py --> Added the REST_FRAMEWORK dictionary to the project level settings.py
+    --> covers Authentication (authentication.TokenAuthentication) and Permissions (permissions.IsAuthenticated)
+--> Added the permissions.py file to help with customizing the permissions